 Cultural Barriers in Healthcare

-In a diverse and multicultural world, healthcare providers face numerous challenges when delivering care to patients from different cultural backgrounds.
-Cultural barriers in healthcare refer to the obstacles that arise due to differences in language, beliefs, values, customs, and communication styles between healthcare providers and patients.
+In our world, and specifically in our country, all professionals must understand other cultures to some extent.
+Regardless, healthcare providers face many challenges in delivering care to patients from different backgrounds.
+Cultural barriers in healthcare refer to the obstacles due to differences in language, beliefs, values, customs, and communication styles between healthcare providers and patients.
 These barriers can significantly impact the quality and effectiveness of healthcare, leading to disparities in access, treatment outcomes, and patient satisfaction.

 Language barriers present a significant challenge in healthcare settings.
 When patients and healthcare providers do not share a common language, it hampers effective communication, leading to misunderstandings, errors in diagnosis, and compromised patient safety.
-A study by Shamsi et al. shows that “language barriers in healthcare lead to miscommunication between the medical professional and patient, reducing both parties’ satisfaction and decreasing the quality of healthcare delivery and patient safety”.
-Limited proficiency in the dominant language can impede patients' ability to express their symptoms, concerns, or understand medical instructions.
-Healthcare providers must employ professional interpreters or translation services to bridge this gap and ensure accurate information exchange.
+A study by Shamsi et al. shows that “language barriers in healthcare lead to miscommunication between the medical professional and patient, reducing both parties’ satisfaction and decreasing the quality of healthcare delivery and patient safety.”
+Limited proficiency in the dominant language, often English, can impede patients' ability to express their symptoms, concerns, or understand medical instructions.
+One key way that healthcare providers are aiming to address this issue is by employing professional interpreters or translation services to bridge this gap and ensure accurate information exchange.

 Cultural barriers can also be found in the large diversity of patients a hospital treats.
-Cultural diversity brings a wide range of beliefs, values, and healthcare practices into the medical setting.
-These differences can influence patients' perceptions of illness, treatment preferences, and adherence to medical advice.
+Differences caused by different backgrounds can influence patients' perceptions of illness, treatment preferences, and adherence to medical advice.
 For instance, certain cultural groups may prioritize traditional healing methods, spiritual practices, or alternative therapies alongside conventional medicine.
-Healthcare providers must exhibit cultural sensitivity and respect patients' beliefs while offering evidence-based care.
+Taking the examples of Chinese culture, the NIH writes that “traditional Chinese medicine incorporates acupuncture, herbal medicines, special diets, and meditative exercises such as tai chi.”
+Understanding that such patients are more receptive to these types of treatment helps the healing process go smoother.
+Healthcare providers must also exhibit cultural sensitivity and respect patients' beliefs while offering evidence-based care.
 Building trust and open dialogue can help align patients' cultural values with the best possible healthcare outcomes.
 Cultural diversity is also important among employees.
 The University of St. Augustine for Health and Sciences writes that cultural diversity in the workforce “has a positive impact not only on the organization itself but also on the individual patients and wider communities.”
-This is imperative, as “for every 100 men who are promoted to managerial positions, only 85 women are promoted.
+This is imperative, as in medicine, “for every 100 men who are promoted to managerial positions, only 85 women are promoted.
 This gap is even larger for Black women and Latinas, of which only 58 and 71, respectively, are promoted for every 100 men.”

 ______________________________________________________